dpluong/chip-8/docs/PROJECT DOCUMENT.md

 - Apr 8, 2019
 A general guide towards the expected state of the product for each release is located under "Release Overview".

-The detailed plan and workflow for the next release shall be posted below the "Release Overview‚Äù and will be updated with the plan for the next release as the previous release is completed.
+The detailed plan and workflow for the next release shall be posted below the "Release Overviewî and will be updated with the plan for the next release as the previous release is completed.

 The roles each member has will be set only for one release at a time and may change after each release.